We Have Stormwater Nutrient Credits Available

 Most Floridians are familiar with traditional stormwater ponds.
 They are all around us in residential communities and commercial developments alike.
 Traditional ponds hold rain and stormwater runoff, however, in large storms, these ponds often overflow and flood the surrounding area with untreated stormwater.

 The latest innovation in stormwater management is to connect a pond to live weather forecast data and use that information to project water levels and, if necessary, automatically lower its water level before a storm arrives.
-While the sun is still shining, an NST Smart Pond

 Florida Recycling Partnership Foundation Presents Environmental Stewardship Award to National Stormwater Trust for Its Port Tampa Bay Smart Pond